39 of the Best Sandwiches in the world

 A discussion that has gone on for years is what is the best sandwich in the world?
 Well, that’s not something we can get anyone or everyone to agree upon to be honest.
 For me, it’s a chip butty that glorious butter dripping concoction with fresh chips (or fries) on basic white bread that has plenty of butter.
 This British treat has been my personal best sandwich in the world for many years.

 However, for others, it could be a Banh mi in Vietnam, the iconic sandwich of New York pastrami on rye.
 How about the Canadian sandwich a Montreal Smoked Meat?
 The best sandwich in the world to you depends on where you come from, what your food culture has created.
+There are hundreds of sandwiches of the world and each one is created from a specific culture, combining local ingredients layered between a bread or pastry of some kind.

 - 39 of the Best Sandwiches in the world